Koredotcom/docs/docs/xo/app-settings/integrations/actions/zendesk/using-the-zendesk-action-templates.md

 Steps to create a ticket in the Zendesk integration:

-1. Refer to the [Installing the Zendesk templates ](https://developer.kore.ai/integrations/configuring-the-zendesk-action/#Step_2_Install_the_Zendesk_Action_Templates)section to install this template.
+1. Refer to the [Installing the Zendesk templates ](../configuring-the-zendesk-action/#step-2-install-the-zendesk-action-templates){:target="_blank} section to install this template.
 2. The _Create a Ticket_ dialog task is added with the following components:
 <img src="../images/zendesk-tem-img4.png" alt="Create a Ticket dialog task is added" title="Create a Ticket dialog task is added" style="border: 1px solid gray;zoom:50%;"/>